Eligibility Requirements

 The term “rural hospital organization” includes an acute care hospital licensed by the Georgia Department of Community Health (“DCH”) that meets the following requirements:

-• A) Provides inpatient hospital services at a facility located in a rural county or is a critical access hospital;
+• A) Has its primary campus located in a rural county or is a critical access hospital;

 • C) Provides health care services to indigent patients;

-• D) Has at least 10 percent of its annual net revenue categorized as indigent care, charity care, or bad debt;
+• D) Is licensed by the department to provide maternal and newborn services or has at least 5 percent of its annual net revenue categorized as indigent care, charity care, or bad debt;

 • E) Annually files IRS Form 990, Return of Organization Exempt From Income Tax, with the department or for any hospital not required to file IRS Form 990, the department will provide a form that collects the same information to be submitted to the department on an annual basis;